DonaldLika/advent-of-code/README.md

 ## Running Tests

-Each day contains its own set of tests.
-To run them type `python3 -m unittest *_test.py`.
+Each day contains some tests at the end of the index file.
+To run them type `python3 *.py`.